-As part of our Tasmania Island Ark program, which is working to relink 6000 hectares of habitat across the Tasmanian midlands, Architecture and Design students from the University of Tasmania have developed a chain of ‘species hotels’.
-These purpose-built, sculptural structures provide habitat for birds and small mammals including bats.
+To add extra habitat value and draw attention to our Tasmania Island Ark program, Architecture and Design students from the University of Tasmania have developed a chain of ‘species hotels’.
+These purpose-built, eye-catching structures provide habitat for birds and small mammals including bats.

-More than 200 years of farming, however, has carved up vital habitat into small fragments which sit in a sea of agricultural production.
+More than 200 years of farming, however, has carved up vital habitat into small fragments amid a vast cleared areas of agricultural production.
 These remaining patches are vulnerable to further loss of habitat, invasion by weeds and feral animals, and the impacts of climate change.

-While the habitat grows, our Species Hotels are exploring how public art can contribute to habitat restoration whilst communicating the intent of the Island Ark Project to the community and visitors.
-More than 100 artists, scientists and school children were engaged in the design and building process over an intensive six-week period before the hotels were featured in an exhibition at the Tasmanian Academy Gallery in Launceston.
-The Species Hotels are located on the banks of the Macquarie River at Ross, where 200,000 trees have already been planted.
+While the habitat grows, our Species Hotels are exploring how public art can contribute to habitat restoration while also communicating the intent of the Tasmania Island Ark program to the community and visitors.
+More than 100 artists, scientists and school children have been engaged in the design and building of Species Hotels, which have then been installed in key locations among Greening Australia’s restoration plantings, including on the banks of the Macquarie River at Ross.

 These hotels represent some of the key things that native wildlife need to live and thrive in a rich and diverse landscape – shelter and access to food.
 The hotels are designed in a way to encourage insects to nest, acting as a form of room service for birds, bats and other mammals.

 The project is a collaboration between Greening Australia and the University’s School of Architecture and Design, the School of Land and Food, the Tasmanian College of the Arts and the ARC Centre for Forest Value, with funding from the Ian Potter Foundation.